mjdominus/quicket/README.md

 ## Hierarchy

 Tickets have subtickets.
-If a ticket is in `file.md`, its subtickets are in the directory `file.sub`.
+If a ticket is in `file.md`, its subtickets are in the directory `file.d`.
 Simple.

 # Utility programs